solana-mobile/solana-mobile-doc-site/docs/getting-started/intro.md

 ---
-hide_table_of_contents: true
+hide_table_of_contents: false
+title: Solana Mobile Documentation
 ---

-import CTAButton from "../../src/components/CTAButton" import Card from "../../src/components/Card" import CardLayout from "../../src/layouts/CardLayout"
+import CTAButton from "../../src/components/CTAButton" import Card from "../../src/components/Card" import SDKCard from "../../src/components/SDKCard" import CardLayout from "../../src/layouts/CardLayout"

-# Introduction

-The **Solana Mobile Stack** is an open source collection of libraries that provides key technologies for building Mobile dApps that can interact with the Solana network.
+The **Solana Mobile Stack (SMS)** is an open source collection of libraries that provides key technologies for building Mobile dApps that can interact with the Solana network.
+This documentation site provides guides, tutorials, and references to help developers get started building on Solana.

-The SDK provides libraries for wallets and apps, allowing developers to create rich mobile experiences for the Solana network with integrations for popular frameworks like Android Native and React Native.

-Get started by setting up your development environment and following the Hello World Tutorial to learn the core concepts of building a Solana Mobile dApp.
+The SDK is primarily developed and maintained by the [Solana Mobile](https://github.com/solana-mobile) team, but welcomes contributions from the community!

 :::note
 You don't need a Saga device or physical device to build on Solana Mobile.
-See [**development setup**](development_setup) to set up your development environment and start building!
+See [**prerequisite setup**](prerequisite_setup) to set up your development environment and start building!
 :::

 ## Quickstart
+Learn to how to develop Solana Mobile dApps in your preferred programming language.

 <CardLayout>
-    <Card
-        to="development_setup"
+    <SDKCard
+        to="/react-native/quickstart"
         header={{
-            label: "Setup Development",
-            translateId: "development-setup",
-        }}
-        body={{
-            label: "Quickly set up your Android device and integrate your app with Mobile Wallet Adapter.",
-            translateId: "development-setup-body",
-        }}
-    />
-    <Card
-        to="hello_world_tutorial"
-        header={{
-            label: "Hello World React Native Tutorial",
+            label: "React Native Quickstart",
             translateId: "developer-programs",
         }}
         body={{
-            label: "Learn how to write your first Solana Mobile React Native app with a step-by-step tutorial.",
+            label: "Quickly set up a React Native project and start building on Solana Mobile with our Javascript SDKs.",
             translateId: "learn-programs",
         }}
+        iconPath="img/react-native-96.svg"
     />
-    <Card
-        to="../sample-apps/sample_app_overview"
+    <SDKCard
+        to="/android-native/quickstart"
         header={{
-            label: "Learn Through Example Apps",
+            label: "Android Quickstart",
-            translateId: "sample-app-collection",
+            translateId: "development-setup",
         }}
         body={{
-            label: "Browse through and learn from our collection of sample apps.",
+            label: "Quickly set up an Android project and start building on Solana Mobile with our Android SDK.",
-            translateId: "sample-app-collection-body",
+            translateId: "development-setup-body",
         }}
+        iconPath="img/android_icon.svg"
     />
 </CardLayout>

-##